stevana/pipelining-with-disruptor/README.md

 So about an order of magnitude less memory usage and execution time.

-If we double the fanout factor from five to ten, we get the following stats with the queue deployment:
+If we double the fan-out factor from five to ten, we get the following stats with the queue deployment:

 ```